-While access to genetic sequence data is, for instance, important in the rapid development of test capacities, the PABS System as currently proposed and accessible by all State Parties - dictatorships, countries engaged in war and state sponsors of terrorism included - presents a liability.
-The draft of the pandemic treaty does not address the significant security implications related to the sharing of pandemic potential pathogens (PPPs) and their genetic sequence data.
-The PABS System creates an additional biosafety risk to the one stemming from existing national and international research - with oversight becoming even less adequate than it already is.
-The WHO does not have the capacities to guarantee that data or material won't end up in the wrong hands.
-The proposed PABS System further sends the wrong signal as it may encourage the expansion of gain-of-function research when it should be curtailed and halted.
-The WHO has no means to ensure that shared materials or data won't be used in scientific experiments that create new hazards.
+While access to genetic sequence data can, for instance, be used for the development of test capacities, the PABS System as proposed and accessible by all State Parties - dictatorships, countries engaged in war and state sponsors of terrorism included - presents a liability.
+Any wider sharing of pandemic potential pathogens (PPPs) and their genetic sequence data has significant security implications.
+Information and materials can be misused by state or non-state actors to develop biological weapons or enhance their biological warfare capabilities.
+Further risks are related to cybersecurity (e.g., attempts to hack into respective databases that store sensitive information), theft as well as accidents.
+The PABS System creates an extensive additional biosafety risk to the already existing one stemming from national and international research - with oversight becoming even less adequate than it already is.
+The WHO - or any other organization for that matter - cannot guarantee that data or material shared via the PABS System won't end up in the wrong hands.

+The proposed PABS System further may encourage the expansion of gain-of-function research when it should be curtailed and halted.
+The WHO has no means to ensure that materials or data shared via the PABS System won't be used in scientific experiments that create new hazards.